cdpxe/CCEAP/documentation/README.md

 #### 1. Preparing Students to Use CCEAP

 The lecturer has to introduce
-- the CCEAP protocol (**Note:** Initial publication under review for a conference; it will be released after acceptance), and
+- the CCEAP protocol (cf. below), and
 - Hiding patterns as they are described on our [network information hiding patterns website](http://ih-patterns.blogspot.de/p/introduction.html) that also points to several of our recent publications in which we introduce the topic.

 #### 2. Exercises